Ajayuppu/AjayUppu/README.md

 - 👯 I’m looking to collaborate on **Generative AI Projects and Open Source Projects**
 - 💬 Ask me about **Python, AWS Cloud, and ML**
 - 📫 How to reach me: **ajay.uppu6@gmail.com**
+- 👨‍💻 All of my projects are available at [https://github.com/Ajayuppu](https://github.com/Ajayuppu)
 - 😄 Pronouns: **He/Him**

 <h3 align="center">Skills</h3>